Polin Museum of the History of Polish Jews

 We will take a journey through one thousand years of history and culture of Polish Jews – once the largest Jewish community in the world.

 The story is presented in a very modern, interactive exhibition that makes the Polin Museum the most spectacular new museum in Poland.
-In 2016 it received European Museum of the Year Award.
+In 2016 it received the European Museum of the Year Award.

 The building itself is a result of international competition.
 It was designed by Finnish architect Rainer Mahlamaekki, who first had to take into consideration the location of the Museum: in what used to be the very heart of Jewish Warsaw, later turned by the Nazis into the ghetto.

 I believe he did a great job.
-When is the last time you saw a glass building on the site of genocide?
+When was the last time you saw a glass building on the site of genocide?
 Never, it never happens.
 It`s an incredible statement of hope in the place of tragedy.

 For all of us, the Museum has become an icon of modern architecture in Warsaw.
 For me it is also the face of new Poland – it`s about light, transparency, reflection, openness.

 The Museum brings a balance to our memory.
-For most people in the world, the story of Polish Jews is the story of Holocaust.
+For most people in the world, the story of Polish Jews is the story of the Holocaust.
 Unfortunately, genocide overshadowed what was before.

 The Core Exhibition starts with a few travelling medieval merchants, goes through centuries when this part of Europe was home for the largest Jewish community in the world, explores distinctive form of life and culture of Polish Jews, their social, economic and political evolution, all the way until extermination during World War Two.